CtrlK

 Conciseness

-The skill is fairly well-structured but contains significant redundancy—the same patterns (loading states, error handling, button disabling) are shown multiple times in slightly different forms (main sections + anti-patterns section).
-The anti-patterns section largely repeats CORRECT/WRONG examples already shown inline.
-The boilerplate 'When to Use' and 'Limitations' sections add no value.
-Some explanations like the core principles list are reasonable but the overall document could be ~40% shorter.
+The skill is fairly comprehensive but includes significant redundancy — the same patterns (loading states, error handling, button disabling) are shown multiple times in slightly different forms (main sections + anti-patterns section).
+Some content like the boilerplate 'When to Use' and 'Limitations' sections add no value.
+The decision tree and table are efficient, but overall the document could be tightened by ~30%.

 2 / 3